Industry strengths and capabilities

 NSW is Australia's most important market for the thriving financial and professional services sectors.

-The state's financial and professional services sectors are centred in Sydney, the capital of NSW and Australia's commercial hub, which is home to 42% of Australia's top 500 companies.
+The state's financial and professional services sectors are centred in Sydney, the capital of NSW and Australia's commercial hub, which is home to 42% of Australia's top 500 companies and is the Asia-Pacific headquarters for over 600 multinational companies.

-More multinationals have their regional headquarters in Sydney than any other place in Australia, including:
+More multinational financial and professional services firms have their Australian headquarters in Sydney than any other city in Australia.

 Financial and insurance services